ahungry/lack/README.md

 ```

 You can also run just against specific channels, as such (maybe your
-org has hundreds and you only actively use 2 or so.
+org has hundreds and you only actively use 2 or so).

 ```sh
 ./build/lack xoxs-<your-slack-token-here> random,general # Run hooked to 2 channels